neiled/rogue/README.md

 ### Other
 * Some form of seeing your past deaths?
 Corpses of previous plays or something...
 * Keep a diary of events, player can read through previous plays.
+* Saving game
+* Being able to go back to the surface
+* Replaying game (Maybe two game modes, hero and adventure, hero = permadeath).
+* Tourches on walls